ABSTRACT (brief description)

 CoQ10 is an antioxidant, is needed for heart maintenance, delays Alzheimer’s disease, and is anti-inflammatory.

 Anticholesterol drugs destroy CoQ10: if they are prescribed you MUST take it.

 Take 200 mg of CoQ10 daily.

-Vitamin B6 is water-soluble, helps with more than 100 enzyme reactions and is necessary for haemoglobin manufacture, brain health and lowering homocysteine.
+Vitamin B6 is water-soluble, helps with more than 100 enzyme reactions and with reducing homocysteine.

 It repels mosquitoes, in some people.

 Vitamin B2 (riboflavin) is water-soluble.

 It is necessary for energy, care of brain and nerves, absorbing other vitamins, hormone production and other functions.

 NOTE: “Multivite” pills contain combinations of the above: check on this and